-The chimney must have a minimum internal diameter of 148 mm and have a T400 designation, with G for the soot fire test.
-The length should be min.
+The chimney must at least have a T400 designation, with G for the soot fire test.
+We recommend a chimney with a minimum internal diameter of 148 mm and a length of min.
 4 metres.

 The requirements to the chimney and the flue pipe in terms of safety distances must be met.